-Doing ERP switch should be a cautious exercise.
-You must select a right ERP software since your company has outgrown the current ERP or legacy system.
+Doing an ERP switch should be a cautious exercise.
+You must select the right ERP software since your company has outgrown the current ERP or legacy system.
 Locating who to switch to can be confusing and complicated.
 So, in your selection phase, do not rush.
 Instead, do the following:

-- Select the best vendor – After finishing the demonstrations phase, select the most appropriate vendor.
+Select the best vendor – After finishing the demonstration phase, select the most appropriate vendor.
 Make sure their product can merge easily with existing applications and those you plan to adopt.

 Implementation of ERP System